-Brake failure is unnerving and dangerous.
+Brake failure is frightening and dangerous.
 No one wants to imagine that their vehicle might not stop, especially if you’re traveling at freeway speeds.
 Brake failure can be sudden, dangerous, and deadly.

 In this guide, you’ll learn about the signs of brake failure, how to prevent it, and what to do if your brakes simply refuse to work one day.
 Brake failure can cause panic, but with these tips, you can stay calm, slow down, and steer your vehicle to safety.